-At this time, entrance to the Law Library is restricted to NYU students, faculty, and staff with a valid daily Violet Go Pass.
+At this time, access to the NYU Law Library is available only for NYU law students, faculty and staff with a valid NYU ID and Violet Go Pass (subject to the exceptions listed below).

 NYU Non-Law Students